Breaking out the BBQ smoker for a chicken thigh cook-off? In today’s guide I’m going to show you how to smoke chicken thighs in just 10 easy steps.

 Heat until the sauce is to your temperature preference (don’t let it boil!).

-Once the two hours is up, or your chicken’s internal temperature has reached 160F, remove the thighs from the smoker.
+Once the two hours are up, or your chicken’s internal temperature has reached 165°F, remove the thighs from the smoker.
 Place them on a plate or tray on a counter, next to your sauce.

 One by one, use tongs to dunk and smother your thighs in the sauce.
 Be sure to cover as much as you can of the thigh.

-One of the most important - if not the most important - parts of the BBQ setup is choosing the right smoking wood.
+One of the most important – if not the most important – parts of the BBQ setup is choosing the best smoking wood for chicken.

 Be careful with the skin